contao/docs/docs/manual/installation/move-contao.en.md

 ## Transferring the database
 ### Export the database (source)
-You can either create a MySQL dump with the graphical database administration tool [phpMyAdmin](https://www.phpmyadmin.net/) or use the `mysqldump` program from the command line.
+You can either create a SQL dump with the graphical database administration tool [phpMyAdmin](https://www.phpmyadmin.net/) or use the `mysqldump` program from the command line.

 {{< tabs groupId="mysql-transfer" >}}